Multi-Fidelity Active Learning with GFlowNets: Introduction

 \section{Introduction}

-The current most pressing challenges for humanity, such as the climate crisis and the threat of pandemics or antibiotic resistance could be tackled, at least in part, with new scientific discoveries.
-By way of illustration, materials discovery can play an important role in improving the energy efficiency of energy production and storage; and reducing the costs and duration for drug discovery has the potential to more effectively and rapidly mitigate the consequences of new diseases.
-In recent years, researchers in materials science, biochemistry and other fields have increasingly adopted machine learning as a tool as it holds the promise to drastically accelerate scientific discovery \citep{butler2018mlmolecules,zitnick2020ocp,bashir2021mlaptamers,das2021amdiscovery}.
+To tackle the most pressing challenges for humanity, such as the climate crisis and the threat of pandemics or antibiotic resistance, there is a growing need for new scientific discoveries.
+By way of illustration, new materials can play an important role in improving the efficiency of energy production and storage; and reducing the costs and duration of drug discovery cycles has the potential to effectively and rapidly mitigate the consequences of new diseases.
+In recent years, researchers in materials science, biochemistry and other fields have increasingly adopted machine learning as a tool since it holds the promise to drastically accelerate scientific discovery \citep{butler2018mlmolecules,zitnick2020ocp,bashir2021mlaptamers,das2021amdiscovery}.

-Although machine learning has already made a positive impact in scientific discovery applications \citep{stokes2020mldrugs,jumper2021alphafold}, unleashing its full potential will require improving the current algorithms \cite{agrawal2016materialsinformatics}.
-For example, typical tasks in potentially impactful applications in materials and drug discovery require exploring combinatorially large, high-dimensional spaces \citep{polishchuk2013drugs,bohacek1996drugs}, where only small, noisy data sets are available, and obtaining new annotations computationally or experimentally is very expensive.
-Such scenarios present serious challenges even for the most advanced current machine learning methods.
+Although machine learning has already made a positive impact in scientific discovery applications \citep{stokes2020mldrugs,jumper2021alphafold}, unleashing its full potential demands improving the current algorithms \citep{agrawal2016materialsinformatics}.
+For example, typical tasks in potentially impactful applications in materials and drug discovery require exploring combinatorially large, structured and high-dimensional spaces \citep{bohacek1996drugs,polishchuk2013drugs}, where only small, noisy data sets are available.
+Furthermore, obtaining new annotations computationally or experimentally is often very expensive.
+Such scenarios present serious challenges even for the most advanced machine learning methods currently available.